My Kid Is Naturally Grumpy, And I'm Not Trying To Change Him

 We’re born with certain predispositions, inherent temperaments, just the same as we’re destined to have dark skin or blonde hair or be left- or right-handed.
 And just like my son got blue eyes and a knack for computer programming, he was dealt a disposition that’s, well, not exactly on the sunny side.
 Even as an infant, he was fairly somber, a rosy-cheeked cherub whose gummy grins were all the more precious because they were few and far between.

 But trying to change him is impossible.
-He’s a morning person and a lover of spicy foods, and he’s also a grump.
+He’s a morning person, a computer whiz, a total cat guy, and a lover of spicy foods, and he’s also a grump.
 It’s in his bones, and he is completely okay with being that way — and if anyone has a problem with it, he’d rather be alone.
 He is unapologetically, authentically himself, no matter how different he may be than his cheerier peers.

 He’s at home in his own (thick, curmudgeonly) skin.
 And like Oscar the Grouch in his beloved trash can, he can’t be encouraged or pep-rallied out of who he is.
 No one on Sesame Street ever looked at Oscar and worried that he was despondent and in need of psychological rescue.
 They looked at him and realized that he was happy to be unhappy.
 He was great when he could gripe.
-And though they couldn’t fully understand why, they just let him be and loved him anyway.
+He loved the trash and grime that everyone else turned up their noses at.
+And though they couldn’t fully understand why, they just let him be … and loved him anyway.

-Would our daily routine be easier if my son were chipper and optimistic?
+Would our daily routine be easier if my son were chipper and optimistic and met it with unbridled enthusiasm?
 I’m almost sure it would be.
-But if he were that way, he would be a different version of my son, the boy whose frown I’ve learned to appreciate just as much as his smile.
+But if he had a bright, cheerful disposition, he would be a totally different version of the son I love.
+And I’d never, ever want that, because I’ve learned to appreciate his frown just as much as his smile.